Rose Hill Mansion: Description and history

 Rose Hill is located in northwestern Fayette, on the east side of NY 96A overlooking Seneca Lake to the west.
-It is on 23 acre of land, a small remnant of the much larger 19th-century farm it was once part of.
-It is a large 2 1/2-story wood-frame structure, whose most prominent feature is its main facade, which resembles a Greek temple with six Ionic columns supporting a fully pedimented gable.
+It is on 23 acre of land, the remnant of a much larger 19th-century farm.
+The mansion is a large 2 1/2-story wood-frame structure, whose most prominent feature is its main facade, which resembles a Greek temple with six Ionic columns supporting a fully pedimented gable.
 The central block is flanked by single-story wings, whose two-bay facades are fronted by Ionic colonnades.
 The wings are recessed from the main facade in front, but extend further to the rear, giving the building an overall U shape.
 The interior exhibits fine Greek Revival woodwork, with a spiral staircase in the central hall, and an elaborate archway separating the two parlors.
 The plasterwork is as fine as the woodwork, with major examples derived from the published works of architect Minard Lafever.

 The property was first developed as a farm in 1802 by Robert Rose, who moved to the area from Virginia with a family group that included those they had enslaved.
 In 1839, William Kerley Strong, a New York City businessman, purchased the property and had the mansion house built.
 Its architect is not known, but its stylistic details suggest that the builders were influenced by the published works of both Minard Lafever and Andrew Jackson Downing, both proponents of the Greek Revival.
 The property was purchased in 1850 by Benjamin Swan, another New York City businessman, as a wedding present for his son Robert Swan.
 The Swans operated the property as a farm which was highly regarded for its performance.
 The property declined after Robert Swan's death in 1890.

 In 1965 it was given to the Geneva Historical Society by Waldo Hutchins, a grandson of Robert Swan.
 In poor condition, it underwent an extensive restoration, and was endowed by Waldo and his son to support its future care.

 The property is open for guided tours from May to October and for special events.